 Largest Lowland Farm in the UK,

-The client is the largest lowland farm in the UK, growing over 75,000 tonnes of potatoes, onions and carrots.
+The customer is the largest lowland farm in the UK, growing over 75,000 tonnes of potatoes, onions and carrots.
 Well known for the quality fresh produce, the farm estate works with neighbouring growers to grade, wash and pack their crops as close to the source as possible.

-The client took on a main contractor to design and build eight new potato stores.
+The customer took on a main contractor to design and build eight new potato stores.
 JD Cooling designed, installed and commissioned a secondary cooling system to four of the stores, in addition to system components and infrastructure to allow the ease of expansion to the remaining four stores (future Phase II).

 Based on JD Cooling’s experience and understanding of crop storage, a secondary cooling system was selected to offer improved crop storage conditions over the more traditional methods.
 The benefits of the secondary cooling system will optimise the quality of the stored crop and reduce weight loss – key to the client’s reputation of fresh and quality potatoes.
 The secondary cooling system consists of: